philiporange/deploy/README.md

-# Remote Deploy
+# Deploy

-A simple bash script for packaging and deploying directories to remote servers without needing to install additional software first.
+A bash script for packaging and deploying projects to with a one-line curl-to-bash command.

 ## Features